 Gross Medicare Sliding Total Patient's

 Charges Allowed Scale Financial Share

 Amount Award Assistance

 (AGB) Granted

 \$100.00 \$94.00 60% \$56.40 \$37.60

-SI iding scale de termines eac ch patient's shai e.
+Sliding scale determines each patient's share.

-- F. Communication of the Financial Assistance Program to Patients and the Public: Notification about the availability of financial assistance from CHS, which shall include a contact number, shall be disseminated by CHS by various means, which shall include, but are not limited to, the publication of notices in patient bills, the Emergency Department, admitting and registration departments, and patient financial services offices.
+the Public: Notification about the availability of financial assistance from CHS, which shall include a contact number, shall be disseminated by CHS by various means, which shall include, but are not limited to, the publication of notices in patient bills, the Emergency Department, admitting and registration departments, and patient financial services offices.
 Information shall be included on the hospital's website and in the Patient Handbook.
 In addition, notification of the Hospital's financial assistance program is also provided to each patient through a plain language summary provided each patient at the time of registration.
 Such information shall be provided in the primary languages spoken by the population serviced by CHS.
 Referral of patients for financial assistance may be made by any member of the CHS staff or medical staff, including physicians, nurses, financial counselors, social workers, case managers, and chaplains.
-The patient or a family member, close friend, or associate of the patient, subject to applicable privacy laws, may make a request for financial assistance. - G. Patients Qualifying for Assistance Unable to Pay Insurance Premiums may be referred to the CHS Foundation for potential programs that sponsor payment of premiums for indigent guarantors on a case-by-case basis.
+The patient or a family member, close friend, or associate of the patient, subject to applicable privacy laws, may make a request for financial assistance.

+- G. Patients Qualifying for Assistance Unable to Pay Insurance Premiums may be referred to the CHS Foundation for potential programs that sponsor payment of premiums for indigent guarantors on a case-by-case basis.
 The Foundation will determine any eligibility requirements for grants, matching the patient's needs with the appropriate program.
-Sponsorship for premium payments includes COBRA, Affordable Care Act and specific programs tailored to specific health care specialties to assist patients with financing the cost of their care.

-- H. Relationship to Collection Policies: CHS's management shall develop policies and procedures for internal and external collection practices that take into account the extent to which the patient qualifies for financial assistance, a patient's good faith effort to apply for a governmental program or for financial assistance from CHS, and a patient's good faith effort to comply with his or her payment agreements with CHS.
-During the financial assistance application process, the hospital will not send unpaid bills to outside collection agencies if the patient cooperates with the application process. - I. Regulatory Requirements: In implementing this Policy, CHS shall comply with all federal, state, and local laws, rules, and regulations that may apply to activities conducted pursuant to this Policy. - J. Contact Information to Apply: Please contact our Financial Counseling Department at 410-535-8268 for assistance with the application process.
-Written correspondence should be forwarded to 100 Harrow Lane, Prince Frederick, MD, 20678.
+Sponsorship for premium payments includes COBRA, Affordable Care Act and specific programs tailored to specific health care specialties to assist patients with financing the cost of their care. - H. Relationship to Collection Policies: CHS's management shall develop policies and procedures for internal and external collection practices that take into account the extent to which the patient qualifies for financial assistance, a patient's good faith effort to apply for a governmental program or for financial assistance from CHS, and a patient's good faith effort to comply with his or her payment agreements with CHS.
+During the financial assistance application process, the hospital will not send unpaid bills to outside collection agencies if the patient cooperates with the application process. - I. Regulatory Requirements: In implementing this Policy, CHS shall comply with all federal, state, and local laws, rules, and regulations that may apply to activities conducted pursuant to this Policy. - J. Contact Information to Apply: Please contact our Patient Financial Services Department at 410-535-8248 for assistance with the application process.
+Written correspondence should be forwarded to 100 Hospital Road, Prince Frederick, MD, 20678.